 - Instead of energy gels or drinks, pop a tablespoon of honey while working out to replenish minerals and give a boost of energy.

 When using honey internally, it is a much better choice than white sugar in many cases because of its high mineral content.
+(But do keep in mind that sugar is still sugar and consumption should be limited.)
 Honey is a source of folate, iron, manganese, potassium, and magnesium.
 And while it is primarily glucose, it doesn’t raise blood sugar as quickly as white sugar does.
-Honey is definitely a pantry staple in my house!
+Honey will always be a pantry staple in my house!

 Learn even more uses for common household products!